AJSmartyPants/Quake-It-Off/README.md

 Be sure to go through it!

+My pitch video:
+My demo video:

-Here is my project video: [https://youtu.be/uUNIkcI2-Yk](https://youtu.be/uUNIkcI2-Yk)
+Here is my extended project video that I made for Clevered: [https://youtu.be/uUNIkcI2-Yk](https://youtu.be/uUNIkcI2-Yk)

 Enjoy!